AlejandraRocks/Credit-Risk-Prediction/README.md

 # Credit Risk Prediction API

-This project provides a complete pipeline for training a credit risk prediction model and exposing it via a REST API using FastAPI.
+This project exposes a credit risk prediction model as an API using FastAPI.

 ## 🧠 What it does

-- Trains a `RandomForestClassifier` to predict credit default based on customer features.
+- Trains a `RandomForestClassifier` to predict credit default.
-- Evaluates the model and saves it with `joblib`.
+- Saves the model and scaler as `.joblib` files.
-- Exposes a prediction endpoint `/predict` using FastAPI.
+- Exposes a `/predict` endpoint using FastAPI.
-- Includes preprocessing and evaluation modules for modular reuse.
+- Includes separate modules for preprocessing, training, and evaluation.

 ---